Dead Sea Scrolls: Biblical significance

-Of the 166 words in Isaiah 53, there are only seventeen letters in question.
-Ten of these letters are simply a matter of spelling, which does not affect the sense.
-Four more letters are minor stylistic changes, such as conjunctions.
-The remaining three letters comprise the word "light," which is added in verse 11, and does not affect the meaning greatly.
+It is a matter for wonder that through something like a thousand years the text underwent so little alteration.
+As I said in my first article on the scroll, "Herein lies its chief importance, supporting the fidelity of the Masoretic tradition."
+This statement was sharply criticized by Paul Kahle.
+For him the most significant fact about the scroll is that it has a large number of real variant readings, which are elsewhere practically nonexistent in Hebrew manuscripts of the Old Testament.
+The scroll therefore shows us for the first time what Hebrew manuscripts of the Bible were like before they had been made to conform to a standardized text.
+I still feel that the amount of agreement with the Masoretic text is the manuscript's most significant feature, but, having said that, I agree that the variants constitute its second point of importance.

 Differences were found among fragments of texts.
 According to The Oxford Companion to Archaeology:

 While some of the Qumran biblical manuscripts are nearly identical to the Masoretic, or traditional, Hebrew text of the Old Testament, some manuscripts of the books of Exodus and Samuel found in Cave Four exhibit dramatic differences in both language and content.
 In their astonishing range of textual variants, the Qumran biblical discoveries have prompted scholars to reconsider the once-accepted theories of the development of the modern biblical text from only three manuscript families: of the Masoretic text, of the Hebrew original of the Septuagint, and of the Samaritan Pentateuch.
 It is now becoming increasingly clear that the Old Testament scripture was extremely fluid until its canonization around A.D.
 100.

 The majority of the texts found is non-biblical in nature and were thought to be insignificant for understanding the composition or canonization of the biblical books, but a consensus has emerged which sees many of these works as being collected by the Essene community instead of being composed by them.
 Scholars now recognize that some of these works were composed earlier than the Essene period, when some of the biblical books were still being written or redacted into their final form.